dentarg/auth0-blog/_posts/2017-03-30-java-platform-and-java-community-process-overview.markdown

 ### Executive Committee (EC)

 The *Executive Committee* (EC) plays a major role in the *JCP* program.
-Members of this group have to analyze, comment, vote and decided on the approval of all the *JSRs* submitted to the program.
+Members of this group have to analyze, comment, vote, and approve on all the *JSRs* submitted to the program.
 Besides being responsible for guiding the evolution of the entire platform, the *EC* and the whole *JCP* program are also responsible for the *JCP* program itself, keeping it in adherence to what the community expects from the program and its members.

-Members of this committee are elected through [annual elections](https://jcp.org/en/participation/committee) and they are responsible for:
+There are two ways to get elected as a member of this committee: through [annual elections](https://jcp.org/en/participation/committee); or by being appointed directly by Oracle.
+Members of the *EC* are responsible for:

 - reviewing and voting to approve or reject new *JSR* proposals
 - reviewing and voting to approve or reject public review drafts
+- reviewing and voting to approve or reject final releases
 - deciding when *JSRs* should be withdrawn
 - collaborating on revisions to the *JCP* program

 ### Specification Lead

-The *Specification Lead* is usually the author of the specification or, like in the example of the *JAX-RS* spec, someone related to the organization that filed the request. *Spec Leads* main responsibility is to guide *Expert Group* members and the *Contributors* while developing a specification, but they also have to:
+The *Specification Lead* is the author of the specification or, like in the example of the *JAX-RS* spec, someone related to the organization that filed the request. *Spec Leads* main responsibility is to guide *Expert Group* members and the *Contributors* while developing a specification, but they also have to:

 - provide the Reference Implementation for the *JSR*
 - complete the *Technology Compatibility Kit* (TCK)—[a suite of tests that checks a particular a *JSR* for compliance](https://jcp.org/en/resources/tdk)